 - Are worried what other people might think

 - Are worried it will affect their job or studies

 - Feel hopeless

-And know when someone might also appreciate their own space, reassuring them you are there if and when they want you.
+You should also learn to gauge when someone might appreciate their own space, reassuring them you’re there when (and if) they want you.

-A qualified therapist will always be at the end of the phone 24/7, day or night, if you need them to offer you support in dealing with conditions such as anxiety, depression, bereavement or relationship problems.
+Benenden Health’s qualified, empathetic therapists are experienced in helping men with their mental health.
+They’ll be at the end of the phone at any time of the day or night to offer you support in dealing with conditions such as anxiety, depression, bereavement or relationship problems.